ccc-aaa/selfextract/README.md

     ├── a
     ├── b
     ├── c
-    └── selfextract_startup
+    └── selfextract_cmdline

-If using the command given above to create the archive (`selfextract -C mydir .`), then the startup script will be automatically launched after the files have been extracted.
+If using the command given above to create the archive (`selfextract -C mydir .`), then the cmdline will be automatically launched after the files have been extracted.

-Note that this is why we want to write `-C mydir .` and not just `mydir`, because in that latter case the `mydir` directory itself will be in the archive at the root, and the startup script will not be at the root anymore.
+Note that this is why we want to write `-C mydir .` and not just `mydir`, because in that latter case the `mydir` directory itself will be in the archive at the root, and the cmdline will not be at the root anymore.

 ### Execute the archive